Tag Archives: Jackie Cooper

 Superman IV: The Quest for Peace (1987, Sidney J. Furie)

 Roughly a third of Superman IV is missing, so it’s a little difficult to really form an opinion of the filmmakers’ intentions.
 I mean, it was an anti-nuclear proliferation movie… which suggests they were well-intentioned, but it’s impossible to know what they were trying to do with it as a film.
 For instance, it doesn’t have an ending.
-It also doesn’t have any real drama, but you can have an ending without a drama.
+It also doesn’t have any real drama, but you can have an ending without any drama.

 Some of the edits make me curious if anyone noticed, while it was being cut and recut and so on, if there’s the serious implication Lois Lane knows Clark Kent is Superman.
 There’s this weird scene at the beginning where we find out Superman takes Lois Lane out on flying dates then brainwashes her with the magic kiss (last seen in Superman II) whenever the date’s over.
 But the later scenes with Margot Kidder and Christopher Reeve… it’s like they’re playing it like she knows.
 There’s a definite subtext.
 It’s nearly interesting.